marina-khi/marina-khi.github.io/index.markdown

 <p style="line-height:150%"><b> Multiscale Testing for Equality of Nonparametric Trend Curves<br/>
 <em>(with Michael Vogt, working paper)</em></b></p>

+Draft is available upon request

 The comparison of nonparametric curves is a classic topic in econometrics and statistics.
 Depending on the specific application, the curves of interest are densities, distribution functions, time trends or regression curves.
 In this paper, we focus on the comparison of nonparametric trend curves.
 We develop new multiscale method for testing whether the trend curves are the same across observed time series.
 Moreover, the test allows us to detect the regions where the trend curves are different.
 We illustrate our method with an application to daily price returns for a number of US companies.

-*Draft is available upon request*

 **Multiscale R package**